 2. Writing BINGO

 Kids love options when it comes to writing.
-All of your students won’t have the same interests, so supply them with plenty of different ideas they can choose from.
+Since classmates will have different interests, supply them with plenty of different ideas.

-Writing Bingo is a fantastic way to allow kids to write about multiple topics of their choice related to a theme.
-Perfect as a differentiated option for older students who enjoy writing more often.
+Writing Bingo is a fantastic way for kids to write about multiple topics related to a theme.
+It is perfect as a differentiated option for older students who enjoy writing more often.

-Provide kids with their own Bingo board to color in, and they can choose various topics throughout the month.
-Remind them to get five in a row when they are choosing their topics!
+Provide kids with their Bingo board to color in.
+They can choose various topics throughout the month.
+Remind them to get five in a row when choosing their topics!

 3. Writing Prompt Cards